 - More often than not, we’ve had bath weather on our party days.
 For one year we had a legit tornado.
 In South Georgia!
 Due to our typically bad weather luck, I always try to limit the outdoor activities.
 And I make sure that they can be moved indoors (or in the garage) if needed!

 - Crafts, crafts, crafts.
 Crafts are my FAVORITE activity for a party!
 All kids seem to enjoy them and it gives them an extra favor to take home and remember the party by.
 Plus you can always find crafts to fit any theme!
 Simple is better.
 Quick is important too!
 And I try to limit any adult being required for the craft to be completed (like no hot glue projects!).

 - I personally don’t do big group activities.
 At least not yet.
 I like the party to flow on it’s own and not to have too rigid of a schedule on everyone.
-Having a big group activity requires having everyone in one space (which I try to limit due to crowdness) and requires all the children to be paying attention.
+This allows the guest list to flow easier too without “needing” a certain amount of people to be there in order for an activity to work out.
+Having a big group activity requires having everyone in one space (which I try to limit due to crowdedness) and requires all the children to be paying attention.
 I’d rather the kids be able to have their own fun!

 - I try to put out toys to fit the theme or to offer up play type things to keep kids busy if needed.
 We have a nice playground in our backyard and I always let families know that their kids are welcome to play outside, assuming weather is okay!